-The following description sets out the standard ISRF procedure for assessing proposals and selecting grantees.
+The following description sets out the current ISRF procedure for assessing proposals and selecting grantees.

 As part of this longlisting stage, proposals may be sent out for triage by a panel drawn from previous ISRF Fellows.
 Triage panels will be disciplinarily diverse, with each application randomly allocated to two panel members.

-Triage panel members are briefed on the ISRF’s criteria, and instructed to each nominate a number of proposals for further assessment.
-This assists the Director of Research in producing a longlist, usually of no more than 40 applications.
+Triage panel members will be briefed on the ISRF’s criteria, and instructed to each nominate a number of proposals for further assessment.
+This will assist the Director of Research in producing a longlist, usually of no more than 40 applications.

 Longlisted proposals are sent out for independent, external assessment.
 In the first instance, appropriate academics (identified by keywords submitted by applicants) are asked to recommend suitable assessors for each project, based on the title and abstract.

 These nominated assessors are contacted and invited to provide an assessment or to suggest other suitable assessors.

-Confirmed assessors are sent a file containing the full Research Proposal, including a List of References.
-No identifying information is included, and CV’s are not considered at this stage.
+Confirmed assessors are sent a file containing the full Research Proposal, including the anonymised Bibliography.
+No identifying information is included, and submitted information regarding prior publications/outputs and qualifications/experience is not seen by external assessors.

 We usually aim for at least two independent external assessments for each longlisted proposal.

 There is no honorarium offered to external assessors.
 We are very grateful for the work that is taken on, free of charge, to help us with our selection process, and hope that the experience is intellectually rewarding (and interesting) for those taking part as assessors.

 A shortlist – usually no more than 10 proposals – is constructed based on the independent external assessments.

-A shortlist dossier – comprising the full Research Proposal, List of References, CV, Letter of Support and external assessments – is circulated to a Selection Panel comprising four academics drawn from across the social sciences and humanities.
+A shortlist dossier – comprising the full Research Proposal, Bibliography, submitted information regarding prior publications/outputs and qualifications/experience, and external assessments – is circulated to a Selection Panel comprising four academics drawn from across the social sciences and humanities.
 Normally, one member of the ISRF Academic Advisory Board will participate in the Selection Panel, which is chaired by the Director of Research.

 The Selection Panel will meet to consider the shortlist, and to nominate proposals for funding.
 The Foundation Board is informed of the competition outcome, and applicants are notified.